Demo Docs Pricing Compare Integrity Sign in Try it free

 RotationRotate anytime from the dashboard without losing history

 An immutable node containing a structured payload, agent attribution, a parent reference, and an integrity hash.
-Once stored, it cannot be modified.
-Every commit gets a globally unique ctx_ ID.
+Once stored, it cannot be modified or deleted.
+Every commit gets a globally unique ctx_ ID and a verify_url that anyone can open.

 Parent linkage